Chef Anumitra Ghosh Dastidar’s Home-Grown Adventure

 Spending a day with Dastidar evokes the feeling of being around a wise cousin; her wisdom about food is like a slow nudge towards new ways of looking at a familiar thing, a spectrum of influences that connect the past to the present, and even the future.
 In her presence, I am forced to think about everything I encounter, engage with what I am about to eat.
 Her knowledge of food varieties, her recognition of the labour of those that grow what we eat, are what make the restaurant “unconventional”, as some critics have called it.
 Dastidar disagrees with this, the way she does with any kind of label, which she calls “restrictive”.
 Earlier in the day, she had said that she didn’t want to be part of “any kind of brand”.
 “I don’t want to be included in some kind of niche category,” she says now.
 “We are trying to build a sustainable system of eating here, not use plastic; but to say that we are completely and totally just one kind of thing would be dishonest,” she adds.
 “There is a world outside, a society that runs the way it does – can I ignore that?
 No, I can’t, and I don’t want to.
 Often, people who engage in sustainability efforts are patronising and exclusive.
 I prefer not to preach, but to achieve something slowly.”

 When our meal arrives, we drop everything and run to wash our hands and sit down as Dastidar waits near her kitchen and asks for our plates.
 “Anyone need salt?”
 She laughs.
 “Actually, I do.
 You know, Bengalis,” she says, as if amused by a secret joke.
 For lunch, Dastidar has rustled up pork with the madi – with chewy bits of skin on the meat, and the dish is tempered in everyone’s favourite bhut jolokia chillies.
 The tuber has also been steamed into a round mash with mustard oil; the aubergine from the garden has been sliced and cooked slightly until it turned golden brown.
 There is white rice, which Dastidar eats, and a bowl of mixtures of black rice grains from Maharashtra and Assam, which she pushes towards us.
 The meal is extraordinary, but also intriguing in its colours, tastes and textures.
 It is the balance Dastidar had mentioned before.
 Like at all tables of young people today, our conversation inevitably goes to the horrors unfolding in the country: the witch-hunt of Rhea Chakraborty, the arrest of activists from marginalised religions and caste backgrounds.
 We speak of our own privileges, and lack of them.
 She speaks of Hany Babu, one of her thesis advisors at university, who has just been arrested in the notorious Bhima Koregaon case.
 “It is a shame, a tragedy.
-In our country today, you may have freedom of speech – but not freedom after speech,” she says.
+In our country today, you may have freedom of speech – but not freedom after speech,” she says, referring to a quote by Idi Amin, the Ugandan dictator general, illustrating the dark times in India today.

 This openness is the specialty of Dastidar.
 As a chef, she is also always critical, interacting with the world around her, and not remaining in bubbles of elite food cultures geared toward the country’s top five per cent.
 She represents a new generation of chefs who take pride in their heritage and use the plate to interrogate rather than appease.
 Dastidar is the kind of person who is easy to imagine anywhere.
 In a farm, bent over a new rice grain she has come across, or in transit through the world, surrounded by friends, eating whatever comes her way.
 As we eat, we talk continuously; the pork gets wiped out of its clay bowl, and the surprising star of the table – a white gourd that has been steamed and cooked with sesame seeds – gets fought over as it starts to disappear.
 “Lauki?”
 I keep saying (using the Hindi word for the vegetable), and she laughs.
 “How did you manage to do that to lauki?”
 She shrugs, bent over her plate, scooping spoonfuls of pork and rice.
 “It is possible to make anything delicious,” says Dastidar.
 “And besides, all food is good food.
 We are caught up in chasing hierarchies instead of actually addressing what we eat.”
 I ask about her plans for the restaurant and whether she sees that attitudes to ingredient-focused dining, like what she espouses, are changing.
 “I don’t know.
 I am not here to instruct anybody about what to do and how to eat.
 But this is what Shalini and I want to do, so, we do it,” she adds.
 “We want to initiate a thought, put it in the collective consciousness and let it take its own form.
 That may make a difference along the way.”